laserpants/trombone/README.md

 ##### Parameter hints

-With joins, and more complex queries, the server can sometimes have some difficulty figuring out the attribute names to return.
-In such cases, and in situations where more control is needed, it is  therefore possible to explicitly specify a list of parameters.
+With joins, and more complex queries, the server can sometimes have some difficulty figuring out the attribute names to return by only looking at the template.
+In such cases, and in situations where more control is needed, it is  therefore possible (and necessary) to explicitly specify a list of parameters.
 This list should appear immediately before the query template, enclosed in parentheses.

 ###### Example